 The town stands where the Mole gap intersects with the east-west road and rail routes that run along the foot of the North Downs chalk ridge, connecting Reigate and Guildford.

-Geological diagrams ©The Friends of Box Hill.
+Geological diagrams are reproduced by kind permission of The Friends of Box Hill.

 Next : Cretaceous Dorking